Bhargavi84/yoga-emporium/README.md

   ###  Existing Features
  ___
  * ### **Navigation bar**
-    The nav bar feature is fixed in desktops and if resized turns into a hamburger icon in mobile and tablet screen and coresponding link will display from left side.
+    The nav bar feature is fixed in desktops and if resized turns into a hamburger icon in mobile and tablet screen and corresponding link will display from left side.

  * ### **Home / Landing page** -> Yoga Emporium [logo font]

  * The Home page feature have the search panel at the top.
     If user enters a word , it displays the results below the panel it takes data from product name, and description. otherwise it displays a message - '0 Products found for "name you have entered".
     By clicking on "Yoga Emporium" logo Icon retrieves the home page.
- * Menu - All Products, Clothing, Essetials, Special offers.
+ * Menu - All Products, Clothing, Essentials, Special offers.
  * My Account Icon has profile and logout dropdown.
  * News Icon
  * Bag Icon